sparameswaran/nsx-t-ci-pipeline/README.md

 Tweak the versions in the params file.

 ## Installing PKS
 PKS v1.0 Tile can also be installed either on an existing Ops Mgr install (with or without PAS) or for a brand new install including new Ops Mgr.
-Use the install-pks-pipeline.yml for install of pure PKS (without PAS).
+Use the install-pks-pipeline.yml for install of pure PKS (without PAS) with the pks-params.sample.yml for the parameter template.
 For users of PAS looking at installing and exploring PKS, they can use either the install-pcf-pipeline.yml with the `install-pks` group option or use the `pks-install-standalone` group from the install-pks-pipeline.yml.

-PKS v1.1 Tile support is upcoming.
+PKS v1.1 Tile support is experimental (as the tile is not yet GA).